stastnypremysl/lsql-csv/README.md

 ### Examples
 One of the way, how to learn the new programming language is by understanding many concrete examples of its usage.
-The following examples are written explicitly for the purpose - to learn a reader, how to use the tool `lsql-csv` by showing him many examples of its usage.
+The following examples are written explicitly for the purpose - to teach a reader, how to use the tool `lsql-csv` by showing him many examples of its usage.

-The following examples might be not enough for reader, who don't know SQL or Unix/Linux scripting enough.
-If this is the case, please consider learning SQL and/or Unix/Linux scripting first before LSQL.
+The following examples might be not enough for reader, who don't know Unix/Linux scripting enough.
+If this is the case, please consider learning Unix/Linux scripting first before LSQL.

+It is also advantageous to know SQL.

+The following examples will be about parsing of `/etc/passwd` and parsing of `/etc/group`.
+You may look at `man 5 passwd` and `man 5 group` to see what columns it contain.

 #### Hello World

     lsql-csv '-, &1.2 &1.1'

-This will print second and first column of csv file on stdin.
-You can read it like `from stdio S select S.second, S.first`.
+This will print second (&1.2) and first column (&1.1) of csv file on stdin.
+If you know SQL, you can read it like `from stdio S select S.second, S.first`.

 So, as you can see, the first block is (*and always is*) the from block.
 There are file names or `-` (stdin) separated by space.
 The second block is the select block, also separated by space.